SimVascular/simvascular.github.io-archive/source/documentation/modeling/_polydataModelSeg3D.md

 **Trim and Fill**

-	Trim -> use a plane or box to trim the vessle, try to make the cutting plane perpendicular to the vessel Global Ops ->  Fill Holes w/o ID
+	Trim -> use a plane or box to trim the vessel, try to make the cutting plane perpendicular to the vessel Global Ops ->  Fill Holes w/o ID

 **Extract Faces**